 The proposed bill would amend current statutes related to the Arizona Game and Fish Commission's authority to revoke or suspend licenses for wildlife-related violations.
-Under the new provisions, the Commission would be allowed to revoke or suspend a license and deny the right to secure another license for up to five years for individuals entering a deferred prosecution agreement after a public hearing.
-This includes specific violations such as unlawful taking or possession of wildlife, and the bill introduces new criteria for terminating an active license revocation, which requires proof of completion of the deferred prosecution program, dismissal of charges, completion of training courses, and payment of civil penalties.
+Under the new provisions, the Commission would be allowed to revoke or suspend a license and deny the right to secure another license for up to five years for individuals entering a deferred prosecution agreement, following a public hearing.
+This includes a range of violations, such as unlawful taking or possession of wildlife.
+Additionally, the bill introduces specific conditions under which an active license revocation can be terminated, including the completion of a deferred prosecution program and payment of civil penalties.

 House Engrossed Version: 17-309, 17-340, 17-302